-- Assess renal function prior to initiation of metformin hydrochloride tablets and periodically thereafter - Metformin hydrochloride tablets are contraindicated in patients with an estimated glomerular filtration rate (eGFR) below 30 mL/minute/1.73 m2.
-Initiation of metformin hydrochloride tablets in patients with an eGFR between 30 to 45 mL/minute/1.73 m2 is not recommended. - In patients taking metformin hydrochloride tablets whose eGFR later falls - below 45 mL/min/1.73 m2, assess the benefit risk of continuing therapy Discontinue metformin hydrochloride tablets if the patient's eGFR la falls below 30 mL/minute/1.73 m2 [see Warnings and Precautions (5.1)].
+- and periodically thereafter. - Metformin hydrochloride tablets are contraindicated in patients with an estimated glomerular filtration rate (eGFR) below 30 mL/minute/1.73 m2.
+Initiation of metformin hydrochloride tablets in patients with an eGFF - between 30 to 45 mL/minute/1.73 m2 is not recommended.
+In patients taking metformin hydrochloride tablets whose eGFR later falls - below 45 mL/min/1.73 m2, assess the benefit risk of continuing therapy.
+Discontinue metformin hydrochloride tablets if the patient's eGFR late falls below 30 mL/minute/1.73 m2[see Warnings and Precautions (5.1)].

-2.4 Discontinuation for Iodinated Contrast Imaging Procedures Discontinue metformin hydrochloride tablets at the time of, or prior to, an iodinated contrast imaging procedure in patients with an eGFR between 30 and 60 mL/min/1.73 m2; in patients with a history of liver disease, alcoholism, or heart failure; or in patients who will be administered intra-arterial iodinated contrast.
-Re-evaluate eGFR 48 hours after the imaging procedure; restart metformin hydrochloride tablets if renal function is stable
+2.4 Discontinuation for Iodinated Contrast Imaging Procedures

+Discontinue metformin hydrochloride tablets at the time of, or prior to, an iodinated contrast imaging procedure in patients with an eGFR between 30 and 60 mL/min/1.73 m2; in patients with a history of liver disease, alcoholism, or heart failure; or in patients who will be administered intra-arterial iodinated contrast.
+Re-evaluate eGFR 48 hours after the imaging procedure; restar metformin hydrochloride tablets if renal function is stable